 In the long run, AI can become a barrier for new blood entering the industry.

-AI-driven tools, while they might be useful in certain scenarios, can also act as a huge barrier for newcomers.
+AI-driven marketing tools, while they might be useful in certain scenarios, can also act as a huge barrier for newcomers.

 It’s all too easy to rely on the same old titles and topics over and over again.
 If there is an AI-backed tool that can churn out content for you quickly and efficiently, why would you bother training someone from scratch?